Advising people fleeing domestic abuse

 People with limited leave

 A sponsored migrant or person who has limited leave is not normally entitled to housing or benefits because limited leave is usually only granted with a ‘no public funds' condition.
-But there are a couple of exceptions – a person is entitled to UC/HB/CTR (but not local authority housing) if:
+But a person is entitled to UC/SPC/HB (but not local authority housing) if:

 - s/he was granted leave because of a maintenance undertaking maintenance undertaking (pdf) and either: